1.4. Structures of mathematical systems

 The list of types is completed by the Boolean type,

-interpreted as the pair of elements 1 («true») and 0 («false»).
+interpreted as the set of two elements we shall denote 1 for «true» and 0 for

+«false».
 A variable of this type (outside the theory) is called a Boolean

 The constant symbols (or constants) of a theory

 are its nullary operator symbols (having no argument).

 Unary operators (that are functions) will be called here functors